FeralEngineering/Entropy-Box/README.md

 These are continuously mixed into an entropy pool and used to reseed the generator.

+This means output is influenced by:

+- ambient electrical noise
+- nearby electronics
+- human interaction timing
+- internal system timing

+No two moments are exactly the same.

 ---

 ## Build

 Built on an Arduino Uno with an SSD1309 OLED.

+The Uno was originally just sitting around unused.

+It was free, oversized, and never seemed like the right fit for anything.

+Entropy Box ended up being the project that finally gave it a purpose.

 Hand-wired.